alcampag/oci-cn-quickstart/README.md

 ![Edit Terraform configurations](images/edit_oci_stack.png)

-Instruction on how to modify the stack and add node pools can be found in the comments of the oke.tf file.
+Instructions on how to modify the stack and add node pools can be found in the comments of the oke.tf file.

 ### Option 3.2: Create the OKE data plane with Ubuntu nodes